wolfy-42/simu-documentation/documentation/05_User_Guide.md

 Additionally this function is a unified way to call a vendor simulator if it is hard to remember the vendor simulator specific call with its attributes.

-It this example it can be safely replaced by the TCL _source_ command.
+It the example below it can be safely replaced by the TCL _source_ command.

 ```
 $ cd symphony/dev/sim/run